Brown-SciML/ise/README.md

 - Creating more unit tests.
 I know, maybe one day I'll get around it.
 - Expanding **support for additional climate scenarios** and additional ISM runs (ISMIP7).
 - Better documentation and improvements to the readthedocs page.
+- Documentation was written with the help of Generative AI (ChatGPT & GitHub Copilot).
+Please report any issues you find!

 ---